scribe-public/sample-policies/docs/v2/initiatives/ssdf.md

 | PS.3.2 | [SBOM archived](../rules/ssdf/ps-3.2-archived-sbom.md) | PS.3.2 Archive SBOM |

 ## [] SSDF-ORG

-**Description**: Verifies that organizational security policies, such as multi-factor authentication and admin limitations, are enforced.
+Verifies that organizational security policies, such as multi-factor authentication and admin limitations, are enforced.

+## Mitigation
-**Mitigation**: Reduces risks of unauthorized access and changes by ensuring strong organizational security practices  and process signoffs.
+Reduces risks of unauthorized access and changes by ensuring strong organizational security practices  and process signoffs.

 ### Rules